Preceptors

 When not at work, Joe can be found climbing, skiing, or mountaineering.
 He is a proud devotee of Mark Twight, Fred Beckey, Edward Abbey, and the American West.
 Most importantly, he likes going off-script, ten-dollar words, and breaking things yourself.

-Alex is the Infectious Diseases Clinical Specialist, preceptor of the Infectious Diseases rotation, and co-chair of the Southern Colorado Antimicrobial Stewardship Subcommittee.
+Alex is the Infectious Diseases Clinical Specialist, preceptor of both the infectious diseases and longitudinal antimicrobial stewardship rotations, and co-chair of the UCHealth Southern Colorado antimicrobial stewardship subcommittee.
 He was born and raised in Washington Township, NJ.
 He dual-majored for his Doctor of Pharmacy and Bachelor’s of Science in Pharmacology and Toxicology degrees from the University of the Sciences in Philadelphia, graduating in 2010.
 From there he worked for almost 4 years at Danville Regional Medical Center in Danville, VA as a clinical pharmacist.
 Alex then decided it was time to pursue residency training and did his PGY-1 Acute Care Pharmacy Residency at the University of California San Diego Medical Center and then his PGY-2 Infectious Diseases Pharmacy Residency at the University of Colorado Hospital.
-With the free time he has he enjoys spending it with his wife and son, playing video games, skiing, exploring Colorado, and eating delicious food.
+His professional interests include antimicrobial stewardship, antibiotic resistance, precepting, and C. diff.
+With the (little) free time he has he enjoys spending it with his wife and two young sons, playing video games, skiing, exploring Colorado, and eating delicious food.

 Elizabeth Katondo, PharmD, MSc, BCPS